alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 Once you've got one, you need to either:

-* complete the form in the tool if your waste requires Article 18 controls
+* complete the form in the [waste export control tool](http://apps.environment-agency.gov.uk/waste-import-export/124357.aspx) if your waste requires Article 18 controls
 * come back to this page if you need a notification control

 ##Apply for a notification control